eliasbuchwald/-reddit/OAuth2.md

 When registering your app, it's important to choose the correct and relevant app "type," as the type determines what authentication paths your app may take.
 Read more on [app types](oauth2-app-types).

 * Web app: Runs as part of a web service on a server you control.
 Can keep a secret.
-* Installed app: Runs on devices you don't control, such as the user's mobile phone. *Cannot* keep a secret.
-(You should still use the client ID and secret like normal, but the reddit servers won't hold it against you if a nefarious party gets a hold of your secret)
+* Installed app: Runs on devices you don't control, such as the user's mobile phone. *Cannot* keep a secret, and therefore, does not receive one.
 * Script app: Runs on hardware you control, such as your own laptop or server.
 Can keep a secret.
 Only has access to your account.

 Be sure to give the app a reasonable name and description.
 The redirect uri is important - for web apps, it points to a URL on a webserver that you control.

-The part underlined in red is your client secret. *You should never share this.*
+The part underlined in red is your client secret. *You should never share this.* Non-confidential clients (installed apps) *do not* have a secret.

 Authorization
 ------------